kriogenia/tma-discord-app/README.md

 ## Commands

-- `\puto` Prints an ASCII "Puto Allan" in the screen.
+- `\puto {string?}` Prints an ASCII "Puto {string}" in the screen.
+If not string is specified, Puto Allan will be printed.

 ---